 - All paint spray gun cleaning must be done so that an atomized mist or spray of gun cleaning solvent and paint residue is not created outside of a container that collects used gun cleaning solvent.

 - Paint stripping operations must implement management practices that minimize emissions of methylene chloride

 Painters at your facility are required to have training and certification every 5 years.
 There are several options for training, some of which are presented below for your convenience:

-All changes in a facility's operation or submitted information must be logged by December 31st of that year.
+If there have been changes to the information previously submitted in an Initial Notification or Notification of Compliance Status report, you must prepare and submit an Annual Report.
+All changes in a facility's operation or submitted information must be logged by December 31st of the year that the change occurred.
 For each change, the logged information must include the following: